5014NG3/eStore/README.md

 download sqlite-jdbc-driver: https://www.sqlitetutorial.net/sqlite-java/sqlite-jdbc-driver/

-if you need a different version put in "/eStore/sqlite/java/connect/net/sqlitetutorial" with the java files.
-Then do javac *.java to compile
+if you need a different version put it in "/eStore/sqlite/java/connect/net/sqlitetutorial" with the java files.
+Then do javac *.java to compile inside the same folder.

-After the java files are compiled do:
+After the java files are compiled do inside the previously mentioned folder location:

 java -classpath ".:sqlite-jdbc-3.36.0.3.jar" Connect